-- It's easy to say that CRT isn't being taught because it is rarely, if ever, explicitly labeled as CRT. - Sometimes policies and curricula based on Critical Race Theory are called "Reconstructing Curriculum," "Anti-Racism training" "cultural competency training," or "equity and inclusion training." - Sometimes policies and curricula based on CRT aren't labeled at all.
+- It's easy to say that CRT isn't being taught because it is rarely, if ever, explicitly labeled as CRT. - Many schools implement CRT principles as part of so-called "Anti-Racism," "cultural competency," or "equity and inclusion" initiatives. - Sometimes policies and curricula based on CRT aren't labeled at all.
 They are just seamlessly integrated into classroom policies and lesson plans. - In fact, many teachers do not even realize that they are implementing CRT. - The following are all examples of CRT being put into practice: - Assignments that divide students by race or ask students to evaluate or rank their privilege;

-- Assignments that presume, without debate, that American institutions reinforce and perpetuate white privilege; - Lessons that teach students of color that the deck is stacked against them, that they lack agency to shape their own destinies, or that they are not safe around police officers; - Lessons that teach white students that they were born racist; - Policies that encourage teachers to adopt "color conscious" teaching methods that treat members of one racial group differently from members of other racial groups. - Policies that punish protected speech or other lawful behavior because it may be perceived by a member of a particular racial group as a "microaggression." - These practices are being implemented locally with encouragement from the federal government.
+- Assignments that presume, without debate, that American institutions reinforce and perpetuate white privilege; - Lessons that teach students of color that the deck is stacked against them, that they lack agency to shape their own destinies, or that they are not safe around police officers; - Lessons that teach white students that they were born racist; - Policies that encourage teachers to adopt "color conscious" teaching methods that treat members of one racial group differently from members of other racial groups; - Policies that punish protected speech or other lawful behavior because it may be perceived by a member of a particular racial group as a "microaggression." - These practices are being implemented locally with encouragement from the federal government.
 In fact, the Department of Education has proposed a rule prioritizing grants for projects that incorporate the teachings of Ibram X. Kendi and the now debunked 1619 Project.